migueldeicaza/SwiftTermApp/README.md

 core of [La Terminal](https://apps.apple.com/us/app/la-terminal-ssh-client/id1629902861), available in the App Store for iPhone and iPad.

+This repository is not actively updated, but you can still use it as sample code, but I wont like be fixing or updating it.

 Some of the features:
 * Comprehensive terminal emulator, based on SwiftTerm - which is both very comprehensive in terms of emulation,